Table of contents

 - Spaniards or Residents in Spain for tax purposes: add the amount received as rent to your annual income tax return (IRPF(7)).

-- Non-residents: declare your rental income and pay a tax of 24%.
+- Non-residents: declare your rental income and pay tax.

 Glossary